mcgillshakore/Unify/README.md

 **Frontend:** React

-**About:** Eccentric is an application similar to meetup, where like-minded individuals will be able to create groups where they can discuss different topics through virtual events.
+**About:** Unify is an application similar to meetup, where like-minded individuals will be able to create groups where they can discuss different topics through virtual events.
 This application will cater to users with unorthodox views, where they can join in a friendly environment.

 ## User Stories (MVP)